YongSoonTan/EDenseNet/README.md

  ## Datasets (Please refer to this ["repos"](https://github.com/YongSoonTan/CNN-SPP)) (All three static hand gesture datasets in raw form ["here"](https://github.com/YongSoonTan/Static_Hand_Gesture_Datasets))

  For ASL dataset, augmented training set is not provided, as they are too large to upload (2GB for each fold).
-However, training set without augmented data is provided, each fold of the training sets is compressed into 3 parts. you can reproduce training sets with augmented data using the Data_Aug.py file provided.
+However, training set without augmented data is provided, each fold of the training sets is compressed into 3 parts. you can reproduce training sets with augmented data by using the Data_Aug.py file provided.

  For ASL with digits and NUS hand gesture dataset, training set with and without augmented data are both provided, where augmented training sets are compressed into parts.